xZenLabs/Open-In-Hydra/README.md

 2. Launch the app and choose path for scripts
 3. Enable userscripts on your iPhone in Settings > Safari > Extensions and allow access to sites
 4. On iPhone/iPad tap to see the code: [Open In Hydra Userscript][OpenInHydra]
-5. Tap Aa in safari and Tap Userscripts
+5. Tap the puzzle icon in Safari URL bar and Tap Userscripts
-6. Install the detected Userscript.
+6. Install/enable the detected Userscript.

 ## Usage
 Open any reddit link in Safari, you should see a pop up asking if you want to "Open this page in Hydra"